HIPAA Compliance for the Cloud

-- National Provider Identifier Standard—each healthcare entity (for example, individuals, organisations, and health plans) must have a unique 10-digit National Provider Identifier (NPI)
+- National Provider Identifier Standard—each healthcare entity (for example, individuals, organizations, and health plans) must have a unique 10-digit National Provider Identifier (NPI)

-- Transactions and Code Sets Standards—healthcare organisations must use the standard mechanism for Electronic Data Interchange (EDI) when managing insurance claims
+- Transactions and Code Sets Standards—healthcare organizations must use the standard mechanism for Electronic Data Interchange (EDI) when managing insurance claims

 - HIPAA Privacy Rule—the Standards for the Privacy of Individually Identifiable Health Information; this rule sets the standards to protect patient health information